Unconditionally Long-Time Stable Variable-Step Second-Order ETD Schemes for the 2D Periodic Incompressible NSE: Exponential time difference mr-ccSAV schemes

 We now present an embedded adaptive time-stepping algorithm based on our long-time stable variable-step second-order scheme \eqref{eqn:mrGSAV_ETDMS2}.
 Such an embedded adaptive scheme would enable automatic error control without significant computational overhead while maitaining long-time stability.
 See \cite{Fehlberg1969NASA, DormandPrince1980JCAM} for some historical notes, and \cite{DeCariaSchneier2021CMAME} for a recent development of a 1--2 pair for the incompressible Navier-Stokes equations (without $L^\infty(0,\infty; L^2)$ bound).

 First, a first-order scheme is constructed by considering the special case of \eqref{eqn:mrGSAV_ETDMS2_u}-\eqref{eqn:mrGSAV_ETDMS2_q} when $k= 1$, which yields the following scheme

 It is straightforward to verify that $\bar{r}^{n+1}$ in \eqref{eqn:mrGSAV_ETDMS1_u} is also of the order of $\tau_{n+1}$.
 Consequently, $1 - \bar{r}^{n+1}$ constitutes a first order approximation of $1$, implying that $\bar{\bm u}^{n+1}$ only achieves first-order accuracy.
-Hence this scheme is referred to as the first-order exponential time differencing mean-reverting SAV (\textbf{ETD-mr-SAV-MS1o}) scheme.
+Hence this scheme is referred to as the first-order exponential time differencing mean-reverting SAV (\textbf{ETD-mr-ccSAV-MS1o}) scheme.

-Due to its structural similarity to the ETD-mr-SAV-MS2o scheme, the intermediate values in solving \eqref{eqn:mrGSAV_ETDMS1_u} can be utilized to solve (\textbf{ETD-mr-SAV-MS1o}).
+Due to its structural similarity to the ETD-mr-ccSAV-MS2o scheme, the intermediate values in solving \eqref{eqn:mrGSAV_ETDMS1_u} can be utilized to solve (\textbf{ETD-mr-ccSAV-MS1o}).
 Specifically, the procedure can be implemented as follows: \begin{enumerate} \item Determine the auxiliary variable $\bar{r}^{n+1}$ by solving the linear formula:

 \item Obtain the velocity field $\bar{\bm u}^{n+1}$ using the formula:

 \end{enumerate}

 Combining the first-order and second-order ETD-mr-SAV schemes presented above, we now construct an embedded adaptive algorithm.
 Drawing inspiration from \cite{hairer1993solving}, the adaptive strategy is summarized in {\bf Algorithm \ref{alg:adaptive}} with the following time-step update function: